tristanschulze/mocr/README.md

 <hr>
 <h3>Museum of Contemporary Reality</h3>

 This repository is a component collection for a digital environment that can be used as museum, gallery or else.
-All software is written in C# und Unity Engine 2018.4.17 (LTS)
+All software is written in C# und Unity Engine 2018.4.17 (LTS).
+This Hub is currently in development, so major changes are obvious.
+Stable releases will be announced here.